aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-potm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert?</h2>

+Python developers often need to convert documents from one format to another.
+For example, converting a DOC file to a POTM format.
+This is often necessary for applications that require documents in a specific format, such as a presentation.

+<h2>How Aspose.Total Helps for DOC to POTM Conversion</h2>
-For a Python developer, who is trying to add a DOC to POTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a POTM format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing with different formats.
+It can help automate the conversion process from DOC to POTM.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert the DOC file to PDF.
+After that, use PowerPoint Python API Aspose.Slides for Python via .NET to save the created PDF into a Presentation as a POTM format.

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from DOC to POTM.
+It is easy to use and can help save time and effort.
+It is a great tool for Python developers who need to convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary %}}